shr3yans/shr3yans.github.io/technical-tutorial/unli-tutorial.md

 *Let's get started!*

-## Installing WordKit
+## Installing requirements:

-You can install WordKit with pip on the command line using `pip install wordkit`.
-WordKit has the following requirements:
+* transformers
+* datasets
-* ipapy
+* pandas
 * numpy
-* pandas
-* reach
-* nltk
 * scikit-learn

 ## Data
 A dataset called u-SNLI was created by labeling a portion of the widely-used SNLI dataset using a probabilistic scale.
-The u-SNLI dataset is available for download [here](https://nlp.jhu.edu/unli/)and includes three files: train.csv, dev.csv, and test.csv.
+The u-SNLI dataset is available for download [here](https://nlp.jhu.edu/unli/) and includes three files: train.csv, dev.csv, and test.csv.
 Each file contains columns for ID, Premise, Hypothesis, NLI label, and UNLI label.

 Example annotations: